aspose-3d/Aspose-3D-Reference-Tutorials/3d/italian/java/geometry/apply-uv-coordinates-to-3d-objects/_index.md

     new Vector4( 1.0, 1.0,0.0, 1.0)
 };

-// Indici degli uv per ciascun poligono int[] uvsId = new int[]
+// Indices of the uvs per each polygon int[] uvsId = new int[]
 {
     0,1,3,2,2,3,5,4,4,5,7,6,6,7,9,8,1,10,11,3,12,0,2,13